Robbie Fowler: Al-Qadsiah

 On 29 June 2023, Fowler was appointed as the manager of Saudi First Division League side Al-Qadsiah.
 Fowler left the club on 26 October after Al-Qadsiah terminated his contract, despite the team being unbeaten in the league with six wins and two draws.
 Míchel was announced as Fowler’s replacement on the same day.
 According to Fowler, the decision was influenced by the club’s desire to follow a more Spanish-style model under their sporting director.

 Style of play

+"I’m not sure I've ever seen with my own eyes a striker that hits the ball so correctly, so pure.
+He just had everything you'd want in a finisher."

+— Liverpool teammate Michael Owen on Fowler's finishing.

-A prolific goal-scorer, Fowler was a quick and opportunistic striker, with good technical ability.
-Although naturally left-footed, he possessed an accurate, powerful shot from both inside and outside the area with both feet; he was also effective in the air.
+Renowned for his goal scoring, Fowler was considered a quick and opportunistic striker with sound technical ability.
+Although naturally left-footed, he possessed an accurate shot with both feet, and was also considered effective in the air.
 Despite his reputation as a "goal-poacher", he was also a creative forward, capable of linking up well with other players, and laying off the ball to other strikers.
-Despite his talent, he was also known to be injury-prone throughout his career.
+He was also known to be injury-prone throughout his career.